-Jeffrey grew up in New York City, where he began his career at age twelve acting professionally off-Broadway.
+Jeffrey grew up in New York City, where he began his show business career acting professionally off-Broadway at age 12.

 He began his film career working with some of the most respected filmmakers in the business, on such films as Marjoe (edited by Larry Silk, Academy Award®, Documentary Feature, 1972) and William Friedkin's The Exorcist (1973).
 He apprenticed with the legendary editor Dede Allen on the Arthur Penn segment of Visions of Eight (1973), and assisted Thelma Schoonmaker on Martin Scorcese's Raging Bull (Academy Award®, Film Editing, 1980).

 Jeffrey began editing on the NBC prime-time documentary series Lifeline (1978).
-He was associate editor on director Carroll Ballard's feature Never Cry Wolf (1983).
+He was associate editor on the Disney feature Never Cry Wolf (1983).
 He has edited numerous documentaries for television, starting with the PBS documentary Faces Of the Enemy (1987), for which he also received a co-directing credit.
-He edited the short HBO documentary Kings Point, which was nominated for an Academy Award® in 2013.
+More recently he edited the HBO short documentaries Kings Point, (Academy Award® nominee, 2013) and Open Your Eyes (2016)

 Jeffrey first worked with Rob Epstein consulting on The Times of Harvey Milk.
 In 1987 Jeffrey and Rob formed their production company Telling Pictures and began working as a filmmaking team.

-Together Jeffrey and Rob produced and directed and Jeffrey co-edited Common Threads: Stories From the Quilt (Academy Award®, Documentary Feature, 1989).
-They produced and directed the documentary feature The Celluloid Closet (Emmy Award for directing, 1995).
-They also produced and directed Paragraph 175 (Sundance Film Festival Documentary Jury Prize for Directing, 2000).
-Their documentary feature And the Oscar Goes to premiered on Turner Classic Movies in 2014, and subsequently aired on CNN.
+Jeffrey and Rob co-produced, directed, and edited Common Threads: Stories From the Quilt (Academy Award®, Documentary Feature, 1989).
+They produced and directed the documentary feature The Celluloid Closet, which Jeffrey co-edited (Emmy Award for directing, 1995), as well as Paragraph 175 (Sundance Film Festival Documentary Jury Prize for Directing, 2000).
+Their documentary feature And the Oscar Goes To premiered on Turner Classic Movies in 2014, and subsequently aired on CNN.
 Their latest short documentary End Game will premiere at Sundance 2018.

-HOWL was the the team's first scripted narrative film was HOWL (2010), which Jeffrey and Rob wrote and directed.
-HOWL, starring James Franco and featuring David Strathairn, Jon Hamm, Jeff Daniels and Mary-Louise Parker, premiered on opening night at the Sundance Film Festival, followed by the Berlin and London International Film Festivals.
-It was released theatrically and on home video by Oscilloscope Laboratories in the U.S. and internationally by The Match Factory.
-HOWL received a 2011 Freedom of Expression Award from the National Board of Review.
+HOWL was the the team's first scripted narrative feature, an experimental hybrid they co-produced, wrote, and directed.
+Starring James Franco and featuring David Strathairn, Jon Hamm, Jeff Daniels and Mary-Louise Parker, HOWL premiered opening night at Sundance, followed by the Berlin and London International Film Festivals.
+It was released theatrically and on home video by Oscilloscope Laboratories in the U.S. and internationally by The Match Factory (National Board of Review Freedom of Expression Award, 2010).

-They next directed Lovelace (2013) starring Amanda Seyfried and Peter Sarsgaard, featuring Sharon Stone, Robert Patrick, Hank Azaria, Bobby Cannavale, Chris Noth, Juno Temple, and James Franco.
-Lovelace premiered at Sundance (where it was quickly picked up by The Weinstein Company/Radius-TWC for U.S. distribution) and at the Berlin International Film Festival.
+Their next dramatic venture was directing Lovelace, starring Amanda Seyfried and Peter Sarsgaard, with Sharon Stone, Robert Patrick, Hank Azaria, Bobby Cannavale, Chris Noth, Juno Temple, and James Franco.
+Lovelace premiered at the Sundance and Berlin International Film Festivals (2013).

-Jeffrey has taught documentary directing in the graduate program at Stanford University, and editing at California College of the Arts.
-He is a member of the Directors Guild of America as well as the Academy of Motion Picture Arts and Sciences' Documentary Branch.
+Jeffrey has taught in the graduate program at Stanford University and at California College of the Arts.
+He is a member of the Directors Guild of America and the Academy of Motion Picture Arts and Sciences.
 He is co-author of The Art of Nonfiction Movie Making, published by Praeger in 2012.